Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Conclusions

 \section{Conclusions}

-In this work, we have constructed and analyzed a coherent quantum extension of the GD hairy black hole within the coherent-state framework of quantum black holes.
-The associated classical gravitational potential is interpreted as the expectation value of a canonically normalized scalar operator evaluated on a suitable coherent state, and UV divergences are regularized by a Gaussian smearing characterized by a fundamental length scale $R_{\rm s}$.
 Applying this prescription to the GD hairy black hole yields a geometry that is asymptotically classical while developing a finite quantum core at short distances.
 The Gaussian regulator suppresses high-momentum modes in the Fourier--Bessel decomposition, eliminating the characteristic $r^{-1}$ and $r^{-2}$ singularities.
 As a result, the coherent quantum GD hairy metric function becomes analytic at the origin, with all curvature invariants remaining finite under suitable parameter conditions.

 The classical GD hairy potential decomposes into an RN term and a Yukawa-like contribution controlled by the hair parameter $\alpha$ and the scale $\ell$.
 After Gaussian regularization, both the electromagnetic and hairy sectors are finite at the origin.
 The resulting coherent quantum GD hairy spacetime smoothly interpolates between an asymptotically flat exterior and a nonsingular quantum core, preserving the large-distance behavior while resolving the central singularity.
 From the effective Einstein equations, the corresponding stress-energy tensor can be interpreted as an anisotropic quantum fluid.
 The energy density and pressures remain finite at the center, with a vacuum-like equation of state analogous to a de Sitter core.
 The difference between tangential and radial pressures reflects the intrinsic anisotropy induced by quantum smearing and hair contributions.